 In this issue briefing, we look back at one year of the Inflation Reduction Act and how local leaders hope to shape investments in Western water.

-New Water Hub Communications Associate Briget Arndell shares her journey and connection to environmental justice work.
+New Water Hub Communications Manager Zakiyaa dives into her roots and history with environmental justice work.

 With billions in federal dollars available to help communities prepare for rising seas and stronger storms, we asked national and community leaders to share their work building flood resilience in frontline communities.